rust-lang/rust/text/0000-incremental-compilation.md

 - Object files
   - This represents the final result of running LLVM.
-It may be that the best strategy is to "cache" compiled code in the form of an rlib that is progessively patched, or it may be easier to store individual `.o` files that must be relinked (anyone who has worked in a substantial C++ project can attest, however, that linking can take a non-trivial amount of time).
+It may be that the best strategy is to "cache" compiled code in the form of an rlib that is progressively patched, or it may be easier to store individual `.o` files that must be relinked (anyone who has worked in a substantial C++ project can attest, however, that linking can take a non-trivial amount of time).